deansher/volunteer-to-be-wealthy/README.md

 So far I have framed this as a philosophy about starting and running a business, but I think it can work just as well for starting and running a career.
 Early indications are good.
 I'm not actually making my living this way yet, but I'm having a lot of fun with it.

 Here's how I think this works.
 Focus your time wherever you think you can deliver the most value to a good customer.
 Do this as a gift, no strings attached, with no expectation of repayment or even gratitude.
 If you feel in the back of your mind that you are making them feel indebted to you, it totally screws this up.
 It is a gift!

 At this point, you are just building a strong customer relationship with a good customer:

--
+- Choose a customer who you are uniquely in a position to help, a lot.
+- Choose a customer who is no fool -- one who will be happy to give you money or other value in the future if they do want more of what you are offering.
+- Choose a customer who will have something to give you in the future.
+(Charity is great too, but it is a different topic.)

+Over time, here is how I think this plays out:

+Don't wack your customer over the head with this philosophy at the very beginning.
+You might weird them out.
+Keep it light.

+Gravitate toward your best opportunities to help good customers.
+Remember that from your perspective, anyone you decide to deliver value to is your customer.

+Be careful about making commitments.
+Only commit to things you are confident you want to follow through with, and then meticulously keep whatever commitments you make.

+Build a relationship in which you do receive value from your average customer (not every customer) that is (in general, over time) more than enough compensation for what you put in.
+It isn't a matter of keeping score.
+Don't think that your gifts create a debt.
+Be happy if the customer gets ten times as much value as they give back.
+But if, on average, the cost to you is even a little higher than what the customer gives back, then unless you start out wealthy this won't last long.
+Charity is great, but it's a different thing.
+Here we are discussing good business.

+Help your customers understand the right time to pay you.